sohamch/MDMC/README.md

 ## Getting Started
 ## (1) Accessing the modules
-The easiest way to access the required codes to perform transport coefficient calculations is to the add the "Symm_Network", "VCE" (short for Vector-valued Cluster Expansion) and "Utils" directories to the $PYTHONPATH variable or add them to your conda environment using the ```conda develop``` command.
+The easiest way to access the required codes to perform transport coefficient calculations is to the add the "Symm_Network", "VCE" (short for Vector-valued Cluster Expansion) and "Utils" directories to the $PYTHONPATH variable or add them to your conda environment using the ```conda develop``` command

-##(2) Crystal Data File.
+## (2) Crystal Data File.
 Nearly every calculation using the codes in this repository requires a hdf5 data file containing information about the crystal structure and supercells.
 The directory "CrysDat_FCC" contains example notebooks that show how to generate this required information about the FCC crystal structure.
 In all our examples, we have use 8x8x8 primitive FCC supercells with 512 sites.
 The notebook "Supercell_data_generation_1nn.ipynb" contains code to generate this data, while the notebook "Test_Crystal_Data_FCC.ipynb" has code to test the generated crystal data.
 An example hdf5 crystal data file "CrysData.h5" is also provided.

 ## (3) Examples